Mumble-SRL/MBurger-Android/Readme.md

 If your project has been set up for using these two features please note that there are special rules to use them:

-- **Live Messages**: the method to send live messages can only send text messages with a name and a content, no results are provided apart from the classic "OK"/"Not OK"
+- **Live Messages**: the method to send live messages can only send text messages with a name and a content, no results are provided apart from the standard "OK"/"Not OK"
 - **Poll**: You should use Nooko objects if you use poll feature, the dashboard will take care to take only one answer per user (using device_id or user token if authenticated) but it's a best practice to control in-app if your user has already voted checking the `NKPollAnswers` object, which contains all the answers and also your personal answer.
 You should absolutely check if the poll is still valid checking the "available_at" for the section object.